SonyCSLParis/web-services/README.md

 # Web-Services

-A Package to search for data in different open-access APIs in Common Lisp.
+A package to request data from different APIs in Common Lisp.

 ## Contributors: